DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-win.md

 Additional .ini files parsed:      (none)
 ```

-Open the `php.ini` file and make sure following lines are present:
+Open the `php.ini` file and make sure the following lines are present:

 ```
 [XDEBUG]